-- Each class may have an agreed reward system, these differ according to the needs of specific classes and the age of the children.
+- Children are often sent to share examples of positive and improved behaviour with the headteacher or other members of staff. - Classes have whole class rewards, these differ according to age and preference of children and staff. - We involve parents and carers through discussion (phone calls, discussion at home time or arranged meetings) where we have concerns. - Each class may have an agreed reward system, these differ according to the needs of specific classes and the age of the children.
 Dojo points are used from R Y4.
-Dojo Certificates are awarded in Class. - All classes use the Secrets of Success to develop children's regulation of behaviour for learning and to ensure that the develop understanding around how to learn as well as what to learn. - Children read body language more effectively than adults we stay calm and only shout if it is to raise the alarm to avoid danger. - Each day, children are greeted with eye contact and a verbal welcome. - Teachers and staff make time to listen to children and to each other. - All language used in discussions is safe and supportive. - Staff accept that it is unreasonable and unacceptable to 'lose their temper' or act in a way which could be interpreted as aggressive or threatening towards any other people in school adults and children. - Each class has a listening system (including, for example, a feelings box or designated time to talk). - Staff closely supervise, model and structure safe play outside for children who need support to play safely. - Staff talk to the SENCO where there are concerns.
+Dojo Certificates are awarded in Class. - Children read body language more effectively than adults we stay calm and only shout if it is to raise the alarm to avoid danger. - Each day, children are greeted with eye contact and a verbal welcome. - Teachers and staff make time to listen to children and to each other. - All language used in discussions is safe and supportive. - Staff accept that it is unreasonable and unacceptable to 'lose their temper' or act in a way which could be interpreted as aggressive or threatening towards any other people in school adults and children. - Each class has a listening system (including, for example, a feelings box or designated time to talk). - Staff closely supervise, model and structure safe play outside for children who need support to play safely. - Staff talk to the SENCO where there are concerns. - We use the Zones of Regulation to help children to understand their feelings, to manage their responses and support each other.